SolidBlock-cn/BRRP/README-en.md

     // Note: For Forge versions, replace the word `fabric` with `forge`.
     // For version 0.8.1 and above, please replace `pers.solid` with `net.devtech`.
 Old version is not recommended.
     // The difference between `modImplementation` and `modApi` is, when other projects depend on your project, if your project uses `modApi`, that project will also load what you depend on; if uses `modImplementation` then not.
 You can choose by yourself.
+    // Please note that the 'Minecraft version' here is the MC version on which the mod is published, which may not always be the same as what you are using.
+Please refer to the version number in the mod release.
 }
 ```